INFORMSJoC/2022.0375/README.md

 The goal of this software is to demonstrate the effectiveness of the scenario reduction method, as proposed in the paper, comparing to other reduction methods on both a simple portfolio optimization problem and a realistic one.

 # Data
-In the folder [data](data), [stock_index1](data/stock_index1.xlsx) represents the weekly price of nine stock indices from different countries.
+In the folder [data](data), [stock_index1](data/stock_index1.xlsx) represents the weekly price of nine stock indices from different countries, downloaded from https://finance.yahoo.com/.
 The horizontal heading of the table displays the stock index names.

-[stockprice](data/stockprice.xlsx) represents the weekly price of fifty stocks selected randomly from the US S&P 500 index.
+[stockprice](data/stockprice.xlsx) represents the weekly price of fifty stocks selected randomly from the US S&P 500 index, downloaded from https://finance.yahoo.com/.
 The horizontal heading of the table displays the symbol of each stock in the website https://finance.yahoo.com/.

 The folder [simple-samples](data/simple-samples) and [realistic-samples](data/realistic-samples) contain the 20 original scenario sets generated based on the [stock_index1](data/stock_index1.xlsx) and [stockprice](data/stockprice.xlsx) respectively.